liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/07-actionable-dynamic-query.markdown

 # Actionable Dynamic Queries [](id=actionable-dynamic-queries)

-Suppose your portal has over a million users, and you want to perform some kind of mass update to a subset of them.
+Suppose you have over a million users, and you want to perform some kind of mass update to some of them.
 One approach might be to use a dynamic query to retrieve the list of users in question.
 Once loaded into memory, you could loop through the list and update each user.
 However, with over a million users, the memory cost of such an operation would be too great.
 In general, retrieving large numbers of Service Builder entities using dynamic queries requires too much memory and time.

 Liferay actionable dynamic queries solve this problem.
-Actionable dynamic queries use a pagination strategy to load only small numbers of Service Builder entities into memory at a time and perform processing (i.e., perform an *action*) on each entity.
-So instead of trying to use a dynamic query to load a million users into memory and then perform some processing on each of them, a much better strategy to process them is to use an actionable dynamic query.
-This way, only small numbers of entities (e.g., users) are loaded into memory at a time, but you still process all them.
+Actionable dynamic queries use a pagination strategy to load only small numbers of entities into memory at a time and perform processing (i.e., perform an *action*) on each entity.
+So instead of trying to use a dynamic query to load a million users into memory and then perform some processing on each of them, a much better strategy is to use an actionable dynamic query.
+This way, you can still process your million users, but only small numbers are loaded into memory at a time.

 Here's how to use actionable dynamic query: